Thursday 19th Jul 2018

 Increase the number of products and services your customers buy from you and your business.

-In my experience, (I’ve worked with tens of thousands of businesses across 27 countries) most people do not buy ALL the products and services they could from you, simply because they do not know everything that you sell.
+In my experience most people do not buy ALL the products and services they could from you, simply because they do not know everything you sell.

 Could this be the case in your business?

-Do you have a systematised process to educate and up sell customers and clients on your full complement of products and services available to them?
+Do you have a systematised process to educate and up sell customers on your full complement of products and services relevant to them?

-You’ve already invested the time and money in acquiring the new customer – you’ve already invested the money – now is the time to capitalise on all the effort you’ve invested to date.
+You’ve already invested the time and money in acquiring them as a new customer, you’ve already invested the money, now is the time to capitalise on all the effort you’ve invested to date.

-Let’s say that we have a product that sells for £100 and we can make it or buy it for £50, then the profit on a single sale of that product would be £50.
+Let’s say you have a product that sells for £100 and you can make it or buy it for £50.
+The profit on a single sale is £50.

 |Increase in Profit|

-However, if there was a second product that we also normally sell at £100, which we buy at £50, then we could bundle these two products together to increase the average order value and more importantly the average order profit.
+However, if there was a second product that you also normally sell at £100 and buy at £50 you could bundle these two products together to increase the average order value and the average order profit.

 |Increase in Profit||40%|

-Naturally if we believe that customers would normally buy both products at normal price, this wouldn’t be a strategy to employ – however if the discounted price prompts additional sales then an increase in 40% profit would be very welcome I’m sure.
+Clearly if you know that customers would normally buy both products at normal price, this wouldn’t be a strategy to employ.
+However if the discounted price prompts additional sales then an increase in 40% profit would be very welcome I’m sure.

-So, we’ve already attracted the new customer through the front door of our business – we maximised the average order value at the front end – now is the time to leverage the average order frequency – or in other words programme the customer to buy more and…more often!
+So, you’ve attracted your new customer and maximised their average order value.
+Now it’s time to leverage their average order frequency.
+Or in other words get the customer to buy more and…more often!

-We can start looking into what the potential lifetime value of a customer is worth to your business – something I call the LTV.
+The first step is to identify what the potential lifetime value of a customer is worth to your business, something I call the LTV.

-Yes, we’ve all been there haven’t we – a trolley full which resembles nothing like the list you went in with, why does that always happen!
-And…you’re now £100 lighter in the pocket.
+Yes, we’ve all been there, a trolley full of items which resembles nothing like the list you went in with.
+Why does that always happen!
+Anyway back to my example…you’re now £100 lighter in your pocket.

-However, the experience was great – you agree with your friends raving endorsement and your now a convert – Tesco’s is defiantly for you.
+The experience you received was great, and you agree with your friends raving endorsement and you’re now converted, Tesco’s is defiantly for you.